ShaTeixeira/ShaTeixeira/README.md

 <p align="left">
   :computer: In development, starting in the programming area.
-I'm 19 years old.
-Tecnico em Informática p/ Internet Integrado to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
-The desired course in higher education is a Bachelor's degree in Information Systems.
-My wish is to work with the front.
-Now I'm focused on ReactJS, and starting UI/UX Designer course.
+I'm 20 years old.
+Technician in Informatica for Internet Integrated to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
+Attending a bachelor's degree in Information Systems from FAESA College.
+My wish is to work with the façade.
+Now I'm focused on ReactJS, and starting the UI/UX Designer course.
 </p>

 <!-- About -->

 ## About Me
-  👩‍🎓 Final paper successfully finalized (project integrator, TCC).
+  👩‍🎓 Working on the project [Feedback Widget]().
   <br />
-  🎓 More advanced skills on *JavaScript*.
+  🎓 More advanced skills on *HTML, CSS, JS, Banco de dados, SQL e PHP(básico)*.
   <br />
   🔆 Follow me on [Instagram](https://www.instagram.com/byte__dev/)
   <br />